maxhbr/LDBcollector/md/AFL-3.0.md

 -   http://www.opensource.org/licenses/afl-3.0

+## OSADL Rule

+    USE CASE Source code delivery OR Binary delivery OR Network service YOU MUST Reference License text
+    	YOU MUST Search License acceptance
+    		ATTRIBUTE Reasonable
+    	USE CASE License change
+    		YOU MUST Use Compatible license
+    	IF Software modification
+    		YOU MUST Forward Copyright notices
+    		YOU MUST Forward Patent notice
+    		YOU MUST Forward Trademark notice
+    		YOU MUST Forward License notice
+    		YOU MUST Provide Modification notice
+    		YOU MUST NOT Promote
+    		IF Modified work under Original license
+    			EITHER
+    				YOU MUST Include Source code of Modified work ATTRIBUTE Machine-readable
+    			OR
+    				YOU MUST Provide Delayed source code delivery of Modified work ATTRIBUTE Machine-readable
+    					ATTRIBUTE Via Internet
+    					ATTRIBUTE No profit
+    					ATTRIBUTE Duration As long as distributed
+    PATENT HINTS Yes

+(source: OSADL License Checklist)

 ## Text

     This Academic Free License (the "License") applies to any original work of authorship (the "Original Work") whose owner (the "Licensor") has placed the following licensing notice adjacent to the copyright notice for the Original Work: